jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

         -2 "$(find virome/${sample_id}_S*_R1_001_kneaddata_paired_2.fastq)"
 ```

 CoverM created a relative abundance table for each sample.
 Using `paste` to join all of the files together, an OTU table with  relative abundances was obtained.
-The values in the table were multiplied by a factor of 1,000,000 and rounded to the nearest integer using Excel in order to process the OTU table as a frequency table for downstream analyses.
+The values in the table were multiplied by a factor of 1,000,000 and rounded to the nearest integer using Microsoft Excel in order to process the OTU table as a frequency table for downstream analyses.

 ### Filtering

-The final OTU table was filtered using `qiime feature-table filter-features`, to remove features with less than 100,000 total read counts across all  (i.e., 0.1% total relative abundance) or that were present in less than 10 samples:
+The final OTU table was filtered using `qiime feature-table filter-features`, to remove features with less than 100,000 total read counts across all samples (i.e., 0.1% total relative abundance) or that were present in less than 10 samples:

 ```sh
 qiime feature-table filter-features --i-table otu_table.qza --p-min-frequency 100000 --p-min-samples 10 --o-filtered-table qiime_filtered_otu_table_1.qza
 ```

-These filtering thresholds left us with 404 total features.
+These filtering thresholds left us with 476 total features, comprising 475 phage vOTUs and 1 human DNA virus vOTU, *Human betaherpesvirus 7*.

 ### Looking for *Human betaherpesvirus 7* and *Human gammaherpesvirus 4* features
 The MetaPhlAn2 analysis in the previous study (PMID:33239396) had identified the presence of *Human betaherpesvirus 7* (HHV7) and *Human gammaherpesvirus 4* (HHV4), and had suggested that both taxa were associated with caries, based on Songbird, with HHV4 being the taxa most associated with caries.
 In contrast, HHV4 was not detected at significant abundances in the analysis performed in this study.
 Meanwhile, HHV7 was the only human DNA virus with a high enough relative abundance to make it into the final OTU table.
 5_vRhyme_unbinned_20, obtained from ViWrap, was closely related to HHV7, but was a small ~5000bp fragment only.
 To more closely examine any HHV sequences in our dataset, the reads in Sample 5 (the sample with the highest abundance of both HHV7 and HHV4 in the previous study) were mapped to the annotated HHV7 and HHV4 genomes: